TyberiusPrime/mbf-fastq-processor/README.md

 Currently not packaged by any distribution.

+But it's written in rust, so cargo build should work as long as you have zstd and cmake around.

 # Usage

 `mbf_fastq_processor what_do_to.toml`

-We use a [TOML](https://toml.io/en/) file, because command lines are limited and prone to misunderstandings.
+We use a [TOML](https://toml.io/en/) file for configuration, because command lines are too limited and prone to misunderstandings.

 And you should be writing down what you are doing anyway.